pantheon-systems/documentation/source/content/guides/launch/06-configure-dns.md

 ## Configure DNS

-These instructions cover the common `example.com` and `www.example.com` domain configuration.
+The instructions in this section cover the common `example.com` and `www.example.com` domain configuration.
 Refer to [Platform and Custom Domains](/domains/#custom-domains) for other domain configurations.

 <Partial file="configure-dns.md" />

-Click below for more detailed instructions pertaining to your specific DNS host.
+Click below for more detailed instructions for your specific DNS host.

 <Accordion title=" DNS Host-Specific Instructions" id="host-specific2" icon="info-sign">